federico-busato/federico-busato.github.io/_pages/about.md

 I received my **Ph.D. in Computer Science** from the [University of Verona](https://www.univr.it/en/), working on graph algorithms on GPUs.
 I spent some months as a visiting scholar at the [Georgia Institute of Technology](https://www.gatech.edu/) in the group of [David Bader](https://davidbader.net/) and I did an internship at NVIDIA.

 I **taught C++ professionally** for 5 years in undergraduate and graduate courses.
+I maintain an [open-access C++ course](https://github.com/federico-busato/Modern-CPP-Programming).
 My little dream is to go back to teaching at a university in the Bay Area.

 Please feel free to contact me via [email](mailto:fbusato@nvidia.com) with any questions, ideas, or proposals for collaboration.

 Please refer to the [resume](https://federico-busato.github.io/resume/) section for details about my career path, experience, and extracurricular activities.